Critics' Choice Awards 2020: Full List of Winners

 Asante Blackk, This Is Us (NBC)

-Billy Crudup, The Morning Show (Apple)
+WINNER: Billy Crudup, The Morning Show (Apple)

 Asia Kate Dillon, Billions (Showtime)